 Janna Diehl, Northeast Iowa Area Agency on Aging

 Amy DeCastro, Salvation Army

 Margaret Van Ginkel, Iowa Concern Hotline

 Blake DeRouchey, Iowa Homeland Security & Emergency Management (non-voting member)

 Mark Luckiesh, Adventist Community Service

 Marla Potts, Iowa Interfaith Disaster Recovery Network

-The IDHRC’s Functional Needs Committee is currently working to strengthen Iowa’s capacity to meet the disaster preparedness and response needs of Iowans whose circumstances make it difficult to comfortably or safely access or use standard resources offered in disaster preparedness, relief and recovery (For example, those with limited English proficiency or those with disabilties whose needs cannot be met in a shelter.)
+The IDHRC’s Functional Needs and Mass Care (ESF 6) Committee is currently working to strengthen Iowa’s capacity to meet the disaster preparedness and response needs of Iowans whose circumstances make it difficult to comfortably or safely access or use standard resources offered in disaster preparedness, relief and recovery (For example, those with limited English proficiency or those with disabilties whose needs cannot be met in a shelter.)